PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Add content type.md

 <h1>Powershell</h1>

 All those actions can be performed through User Interface as well as via Powershell using SharePoint Online SDK or PnP.
-Below you will find steps for creating, adding, searching, and removing the content types.
-Full list of all ready, published, and free scripts you will find at the bottom of the article here.
+Below you will find steps for adding SharePoint content type to a site, a content type hub, and a SharePoint list.
+Full list of all ready, published, and free scripts is at the bottom of the article here.

 <h1>Add Content Type using CSOM</h1>